reinhart1010/nix/docs/en/common/amass.md

 # amass

 In-depth Attack Surface Mapping and Asset Discovery tool.
-Some subcommands such as `amass intel` have their own usage documentation.
+Some subcommands such as `intel` have their own usage documentation.
 More information: <https://github.com/owasp-amass/amass>.

 - Execute an Amass subcommand: